Calculating bit error rate of PDSCH communication

 minMse, maxMse = 100, 0

-for chanEstMethod in ["Perfect", "LS"]: # Two different channel estimation methods
+for chanEstMethod in ["Perfect", "LS"]: # Three different channel estimation methods

 results[chanEstMethod] = {}